blt/bughunt-rust/README.md

 the project is a little more advanced donations of computing resources will also be welcome.
 Writing QuickCheck models can be slow but, boy, running them is no joke.

-### Would you take fuzz tests?

-Yes!
-There's a fair deal of overlap with writing effective fuzzers and writing effective QuickCheck models.
-This project will happily take fuzz code.
-Or, if someone could contrive to combine a fuzzer with a shrinking step this project will jump on that in a heartbeat.

 ### Would you take CI help?